Nicole Byer

 Nicole Byer (born August 29, 1986) is an American comedian, actress, and television host.
 She is known as the host of the Netflix comedic reality bake-off series Nailed It!
-(2018–present), for which she received two Primetime Emmy Award nominations.
+(2018–present), for which she has received four Primetime Emmy Award nominations.

 Byer gained recognition for her work in the commentary series Girl Code (2013).
 Byer later starred in the MTV/Facebook Watch comedy series Loosely Exactly Nicole (2016–2018), which was based on her real life experiences.
 She made several guest appearances in such comedy series as 30 Rock (2012), Family Guy (2016), Transparent (2016–2017), The Good Place (2019), Brooklyn Nine-Nine (2019–2021), and The Simpsons (2019).
 She also appeared in films, including Other People (2016), All About Nina (2018), Bad Hair (2020), and Valley Girl (2020).
 In 2021, Byer began co-hosting Wipeout with John Cena.

-Byer is the host of the Team Coco podcast Why Won't You Date Me?, the Earwolf podcast Best Friends co-hosted with Sasheer Zamata, and the Headgum podcast Newcomers.
+Byer is the host of the Headgum podcast Why Won't You Date Me?, the Earwolf podcast Best Friends co-hosted with Sasheer Zamata, and the Headgum podcast Newcomers.

 Byer's first full-length special, Nicole Byer: BBW (Big Beautiful Weirdo), premiered on Netflix in December 2021 and earned her an Emmy nomination for Outstanding Writing for a Variety Special.

 Early life

 Byer was born and raised in New Jersey and moved to New York City in the early 2000s.
 She worked there as a waitress for a restaurant and cabaret club.
 She described how the experience eventually led to her to studying improv, "They would give me a lot of money because they were like, 'You're very funny.
 You have to get out of here.
 You're very bad at this [waiting tables].'"
 Byer's parents both died when she was young, her mother while Nicole was a teen in high school, and her father when she was 21.
 She has said that comedy helped her work through both her parents' deaths, "it was a blessing that I had found these things before they passed away so I could escape."

 She then took classes at the Upright Citizens Brigade, starting improv and sketch comedy in June 2008, the same month that her father died.
-She continued with improv and sketch comedy for many years before starting her stand-up career in 2013.
+She continued with improv and sketch comedy before starting her stand-up career in 2013.
 Byer graduated from the American Musical and Dramatic Academy Certificate Program in Professional Performance.